 This rinse should be a bit more generous when you finish painting.
 You really want to make sure no paint is left on the brush.

-While you can start with just using cold water (warm water can loosen the bristles) and hand soap, I really like using Brush Soap.
-It’s relatively cheap and lasts forever.
+While you can start with just using cold water (warm water can loosen the glue holding the bristles) and hand soap, I really like using Brush Soap.
+It conditions the hairs while being relatively cheap and lasting forever.
 Rinse the brush, pull it against the soap, and rinse again.
 Use a paper towel to wipe the bristles as you pull the bristles through it.

 Repeat the process until it comes out clean.

 Next, we need to reshape the bristles so it dries back to a point.
 While I don’t recommend doing it, I often give the bristles a lick (gross right, but it’s a hard habit to break…).

 Instead, wet the brush and place the bristles in the crease of your palm just below your pinky.
 Squeeze your hand just enough to put pressure on the bristles and pull, rotating the brush slightly as you do.
 This should leave the brush in a nice point.

 And finally, don’t just throw your brush back into a drawer.
 You worked so hard to keep the brush in good condition for that right?
 Instead, use a pen cup on your desk and place it bristles up.
 Alternatively, you can keep those clear plastic tubes that the brush came with and carefully put it back over the bristles, just watch that you don’t separate the hairs.